Why SEO-enhanced PR delivers better results – and how to make it work for your business

 A survey by Edelman in 2023 found 79% of Gen Z say it’s more important than ever to trust the brands they buy, more than any other generation surveyed.

-Can't I just do PR?
+Can't I Just Do PR?

-The impact of doing PR without SEO could be one or a mix of the following:
+The Impact of Doing PR Without SEO Could Be One or a Mix of the Following:

-- If your business manages to bag a backlink, but the website is in poor health, it will not get the link juice boost it had hoped for.
+If your business manages to bag a backlink, but the website is in poor health, it will not get the link juice boost it had hoped for.
 Sure, it might get some, but investing in your SEO and website experience will make a significant difference and encourage more links.
 Without SEO, you would have to work hard to get enough links to that killer piece of coverage, which takes time, money, and resources.
-With a well-optimised site, you would get these links easily and wouldn’t need as many to have a positive impact.

-Nothing goes to waste
+Nothing Goes to Waste

 Maximum Value

-The data and insights you can get from SEO data can help ensure that your campaign content gives your audience what they want.
+The insights you can get from SEO data can help ensure your campaign content gives your audience what they want.
 By this, we mean that the keyword and trends data that SEO experts see and can translate can be incorporated into the releases and articles your PR team is working on.

 The combination of creative PR copy and SEO data means not only will your business expertise shine through, but you will also get the SEO boost of being discovered, link juice, and possibly coveted SERP features.